 To display the configuration of all classes for a specified service policy map or of all classes for all existing policy maps, use the showpolicy-mapcommand in user EXEC or privileged EXEC mode.

-show policy-map [policy-map]
+show policy-map [ policy-map ]

-policy-map (Optional) Name of the service policy map whose complete configuration is to be displayed.
-The name can be a maximum of 40 characters.
+Syntax Description (Optional) Name of the service policy map whose complete configuration is to be displayed.
+The name can be a maximum of 40 characters. -------------------- -- --

-All existing policy map configurations are displayed.
+Command Default All existing policy map configurations are displayed.